Alexandrina of Balazar: Later life

 In June 1938, based on the request of Alexandrina's confessor, Mariano Pinho, several bishops from Portugal wrote to Pope Pius XI, asking him to consecrate the world to the Immaculate Heart of Mary.
 This request was renewed several times until 1941, in which the Holy See asked three times for information about Alexandrina to be supplied by the Archbishop of Braga.

 In 1938 Cardinal Eugenio Pacelli was the secretary of the state of the Vatican, and he became Pope Pius XII in early March, 1939.
-In 1942 he performed the consecration of the world.
+In 1942, he performed the consecration of the world.

-After December 1938, Alexandrina corresponded regularly with Lucia Santos.

 According to her Vatican biography, from March 1942, for about 13 years until her death, she received no food except for the Holy Eucharist, and her weight dropped to about 33 kg.
 She was examined by medical doctors, with no conclusion.

 Based on the advice of a priest, her sister kept a diary of Alexandrina's words and mystical experiences.
 According to her Vatican autobiography, Jesus spoke to her, at one point saying: "You will very rarely receive consolation...
 I want that while your heart is filled with suffering, on your lips there is a smile".
 In 1944, she joined the "Union of Salesian Cooperators", offering her suffering for the salvation of souls and for the sanctification of youth.

 Umberto Pasquale (1906 – 1985) was a Salesian priest and writer.
-At the beginning of the 1930s, he went to Portugal and in 1944 he met Alexandrina Maria da Costa, the main subject of his books.
+At the beginning of the 1930s, he went to Portugal and in 1944 he met Alexandrina Maria da Costa, and became her spiritual director.